wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.9.3 =
+- Enable HTML email option in the email settings menu of the plugin.
+- The Stripe subscription updated event is now handled by the plugin.

 = 3.9.2 =
 - Spanish translation language files updated.
 - Added more debug logging statement in the IPN handling script for easier troubleshooting.